tommy-mitchell/rollup-plugin-markdown/README.md

 - `include` and `exclude`, which are globs to limit which file(s) the plugin is applied to.
 - `showdownOptions`, which are options to pass to the Showdown converter.
 - `showdownExtensions`, which is a dictionary of Showdown extensions.
-- `allowImports`, which is a flag to tell the plugin whether or not to export the Markdown files as JavaScript modules.
+- `exportAsModule`, which is a flag to tell the plugin whether or not to export the Markdown files as JavaScript modules.
 - `parseFrontMatterAsMarkdown`, which is a flag to tell the plugin to convert front-matter values into inline HTML (without enclosing `<p></p>` tags).

 The plugin will only parse `.md` files.